sarahmfrost/d3vis/README.md

 * * *

-This is a joint project demonstrating the use of D3.js
+This is a joint project demonstrating the use of D3.js for data visualization.

 **index.html** - landing page for clicking through the project